pichotweb/website/content/tutorial/getting-started/learn-to/game-engine-basics/index.md

 There is considerable effort to bring the latest tech into the 3D implementation.
 We expect a bing change with Godot v4.

-The executable itself is has a very small storage footprint which is very impressive for the functionality that it brings.
-Likewise the compiled projects can be very small in size and this can also be optimized further.
+The executable itself is has asmall storage footprint which isimpressive for the functionality that it brings.
+Likewise the compiled projects can besmall in size and this can also be optimized further.

-For us this means a very important growth impact when it comes to this consideration.
+For us this means aimportant growth impact when it comes to this consideration.

 #### OS cross-compilation